Perhaps more troublesome, is when the arbitrators of pain—nerves themselves—malfunction.

 All pain is sensory nerve pain.
 Nerve fibers run from our skin (integumentary system) and internal organs to key regions of our spine for the most rapid response in the event of injury.
 For further protection, our spine can even respond before our brain realizes the cause.

 Then there’s chronic pain.
-This may occur as a result of shrapnel or nerve damage.
+This may occur as a result of trauma, shrapnel, or nerve damage.
 Unremovable fragments of sharp foreign matter can shift and cut internal muscles, organs or skin.
 Like such wounds, damaged sensory nerves can constantly annoy us.

 Getting to the Root of Pain